anurag-adk/open-source-playground/README.md

 3. **Open in VS Code and start Live Server**

    - Open the project in VS Code
-   - Install the Live Server extension if you haven't already
+   - Install the Live Server extensoon if you haven't already
    - Right-click on `index.html` and select "Open with Live Server"

 4. **Start fixing issues!**